theodor-at-github/ci-milestone-project-1/README.md

 This project is initiated by [Code Institute](https://codeinstitute.net/) to teach and mentor students who want to become a full stack developer.

 This site uses the [Bootstrap](https://getbootstrap.com/) v5.0.0-beta2 release built by the [Bootstrap team](https://getbootstrap.com/docs/5.0/about/team/).
-Icons that you see on this site are provided by [Fontawesome](https://fontawesome.com/) v5.0.10. and [Bootstrap Icons](https://icons.getbootstrap.com/) v1.4.0.
+Icons that you see on this site are provided by [Feather](https://feathericons.com/), who provide simply beautiful open source icons.
-CSS Hover effects are built with [Hover.css](https://ianlunn.github.io/Hover/) by [Ian Lunn](https://github.com/IanLunn/Hover).
 Fonts are provided by the [Google Fonts](https://fonts.google.com/) library.

-Thanks to [Chris Coyier](https://css-tricks.com/author/chriscoyier/) who wrote about building a slider in pure HTML and CSS among other great tutorials.

-Thanks to [mutedblues](https://codepen.io/mutedblues) who has a codepen example on how to create a [responsive menu](https://codepen.io/mutedblues/pen/MmPNPG) with HTML and CSS only.

 Thanks for creating a great community.